 What is the average life expectancy of a sump pump?

+There are a couple of factors that can affect the life expectancy of your sump pump and a lot of those mostly just depend on what the water going through it is like.
 Most pumps last around 10 years.
 Acidity and the dirtiness of the water in the area will affect the life expectancy.

 Is it normal for a sump pump to run continuously?

-Normal?
-No. Does it happen?
-Yes.
 It could be due to a malfunction in the system itself, a high water table or an issue with your home’s plumbing.
 It’s important to have it serviced as soon as possible if you notice the pump running continuously.
 The more it runs, the more likely it is to overheat and break down, which would require a full replacement at a higher cost to you.